ashikpkmadhupam/Data-Engineering-Projects/Currency-Exchange-ETL-Pipeline - Snowflake/README.md

 * Adding trigger to run the extraction automatically
 * Writing transformation function
 * Building automated trigger on transformation function
-* Store files on S3 properly
+* Store transformed files on S3
-* Building Analytics Tables on data files using Glue and Athena
+* Using Snowpipe auto ingest the transformed data to SNowflake

 ## Steps for Creating AWS Lambda Layers using AWS Cloud9